noahtay15/Word-Guesser/README.md

 This is a personal project that I worked on in the summer of 2023.
 It is meant to act as practice and showcase the skills in C#/.NET that I learned in the summer of 2023.
 This project is a Jeopardy game made with WPF.
 It uses XAML and C#.
 <p><strong>Disclaimer:</strong> This is a working product, but not a finished product.
 See TODO.txt to see some of the things I plan on working on.
 Think of it as a product at the end of sprint one.
-It's not super polished with things such as input validation, and UIo design, but I don't have time to work on it since I have an internship and my capstone project this semester.</p>
+It's not super polished with things such as input validation, and UI design, but I don't have time to work on it since I have an internship and my capstone project this semester.</p>
 <h2>Features:</h2>
 <ul>
   <li>Allows for 1 to 4 players.
 Some aspects of the game change dynamically based on the number of players.</li>